vseryakov/backendjs/README.md

                 [ { "type": "local", "cron": "0 1 1 * * 1,3", "job": { "api.cleanSessions": { "interval": 3600000 } } } ]

-        2. Define the funtion that the cron will call with the options specified, callback must be called at the end, create this app.js file
+        2. Define the function that the cron will call with the options specified, callback must be called at the end, create this app.js file

                 var backend = require("backendjs");
                 backend.api.cleanSessions = function(options, callback) {